LiScI-Lab/SOM.jl/docs/src/index.md

 for Kohonen's self-organising maps for Julia.
 Training functions are implemented in pure Julia, without calling external libraries.
-Visualisation is implemented by using Python's MatPlotLib.
+Visualisation is implemented by using Python's Matplotlib.

 ## Self-organising maps